yaninavoda/afterparty-streetcode/README.md

 #### Step 1

-- First step is checkout to `developer` branch and pull the recent changes.
+- First step is checkout to `develop` branch and pull the recent changes.

 #### Step 2

-- 🍴 Fork this repo from `developer` branch and name it!
+- 🍴 Fork this repo from `develop` branch and name it!
 A short, descriptive branch name enables your collaborators to see ongoing work at a glance.
 For example, `increase-test-timeout` or `add-code-of-conduct`.

 #### Step 3